-Implementation of Mitigation Measure 14-6, by adoption and implementation of the following General Plan policy set forth below, which is hereby adopted and incorporated into the Project, would avoid or reduce these impacts to less-than-significant levels.
+Implementation of Mitigation Measure 11-2, by adoption and implementation of the following General Plan policy set forth below, which are hereby adopted and incorporated into the Project, would avoid or reduce these impacts to less-thansignificant levels.

 CC-35 Paleontological Resources.
 Protect paleontological resources, such as fossilized bone, teeth, shell, tracks, trails, casts, molds, or impressions, during site grading and construction activities.